A new webpage will open giving you access to view Bank of the West Disclosures.

 | What are the shortest and longest terms available?

-We offer a variety of terms ranging from 4 years to 20 years depending on the loan amount and age of the vessel.
+We offer a variety of terms ranging from 4 years to 20 years depending on the loan amount.
 Please see our rate tables for all rates and terms available.

 | Can I apply for financing through Essex if I am not a United States Citizen?